 seconds = MPI_Wtime ( ); operations; seconds = MPI_Wtime ( ) - seconds;and in MATLAB, wallclock time can be taken with "tic" and "toc":

 tic; operation; seconds = toc;

 WTIME provides a way to get a similar reading:

 seconds = wtime ( ); operations; seconds = wtime ( ) - seconds;

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-WTIME is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a PYTHON version.
+wtime is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and an Octave version and a Python version.

-TIMER, a MATLAB program which shows how to compute the elapsed CPU time inside a program.
+timer_test, a MATLAB code which shows how to compute the elapsed CPU time inside a program.

-TIMESTAMP, a MATLAB library which displays the current wall clock time.
+timestamp, a MATLAB code which displays the current wall clock time.